brandlewco/jesserieser-hugo-cc/content/about/_index.md

       /&nbsp;Outdoor Life /&nbsp;Popular Science*

+      “You are incapable of taking a normal picture.” - *Jen Lamping Lead Print Producer RPA Los Angeles*

       “Jesse has defined his own style in a way that sets him apart.
 His candy colors are delectable, his eye for composition so precise and the way he marries the perfect light to each situation is nothing short of masterful.